khaiwyon/materials/week_2/day_4/1_ajax.md

 - We're next going to remove `new` from comments.
 Go ahead and delete `comments/new.html.erb` and remove `new` method from the `controller`.

+- PRE-INFO: ALL YOUR PARTIALS SHOULD BE IN THE `COMMENTS` FOLDER:

 - Now, we're going to move the html in your `@comments` loop into a partial:

 - For example: